Student-Focused Events

 We will pair interested students with professionals of similar interests to give you the opportunity to interact personally with each other.
 Graduate and undergraduate students are encouraged to participate.
 Professionals will represent management agencies, academic institutions, and non-government organizations in multiple specialties from around the Midwest.
 This is a unique opportunity to get to know a professional from outside your normal group of colleagues.

 Prior to the conference, we will forward contact information to mentors (professionals) and mentees (students).
-We encourage you to meet early in the conference to get to know each other and to continue your interactions during the sessions, the student-professional networking event on Monday, social events and even after the conference has ended!
+We encourage you to meet early at the conference to get to know each other and to continue your interactions during the sessions, the student-professional networking event on Monday, social events and even after the conference has ended!
 Use this opportunity to get to know someone in your field personally and get another perspective on what it means to be a fish or wildlife professional today!

 Student Mentee Responsibilities: